OneKeePass/mobile/docs/FAQ.md

 </h1>
 </details>

-## How to fill username and passwords automatically ?
+## How to fill username and passwords automatically to login to an app?

 OneKeePass now supports the **Autofill** feature in both iOS and Android.